p2xai/localcobalt-nighty/README.md

  - The `-optimize` flag is only available for GIF operations
 - All commands share the same configuration system
 - Files are processed locally in Docker containers
-- Discord has an 8MB file size limit
+ - Discord has an 8MB file size limit (customizable with `c limit`)
 - URLs must start with http:// or https://
 - If you get an "invalid link" error, check that the URL is correct and supported by Cobalt
-- Large files (>8MB) are automatically uploaded to litterbox.catbox.moe
+ - Large files above the configured limit are automatically uploaded to litterbox.catbox.moe
 - Debug mode provides detailed logging for troubleshooting
 - Persistent storage keeps files in the configured download path